From a smartphone to a flip phone

 Cause and effect is an important principle.
 If we are assessing our smartphone use (effect) then what causes its use?
 Is the cause being uncomfortable with the current situation?
 I observe a lot of people using their phones when there’s a small amount of silence in a room with two people.
 For example, in a doctor’s office, an elevator, or waiting for someone in a restaurant.
 It’s almost reflexive.
 If so, how do we get more comfortable with that uncomfortable silence?
 A guest post on switching from a smartphone to a flip phone.

-Currently reading Outlier: The Story of Success by Malcolm Gladwell.
-We pay too much attention to what successful people are like, and too little attention to where they are from: their culture, their family, their generation, and the idiosyncratic experiences of their upbringing.
+I’m currently reading Outlier: The Story of Success by Malcolm Gladwell.
+We pay too much attention to what successful people are like, and too little attention to where they are from; their culture, their family, their generation, and the idiosyncratic experiences of their upbringing.
 Is Bill Gates simply a genius?
 Well, yes, but he also grew up when the personal computer was coming of age, offering him opportunities to tinker and create new software.

 Is David Amadio the most ignored man in America?
 That’s what he wondered when his family became too busy looking at their smartphones to notice him.
 In The flip phone manifesto, Amadio talks about his experience finding discipline and independence through a flip phone.

-People Who Deleted Their Social Media Share What It’s Like: What signing off for good — or even taking a temporary social media detox — can do for your mental health.
-You can find me talking about my experience deleting social media at the end of the article. =D
+You can find me talking about my experience deleting social media in People Who Deleted Their Social Media Share What It’s Like.
+Stories about what signing off for good — or even taking a temporary social media detox — can do for your mental health.

 That’s all for this week!

 Thank you for reading, and please share with anyone you think may benefit.